Campylopus introflexus: Habitat and distribution

 It has a native Southern Hemisphere distribution in southern South America, southern part of Africa, southern and eastern Australia, and Atlantic and Pacific islands such as New Zealand, New Caledonia and the South Sandwich Islands.

 It is a neophyte in Europe and coastal western North America.
 In some parts of Europe and North America the species has become mildly invasive, as it temporarily may have a negative and local impact on the diversity.
 It was first discovered in Britain in 1941, and its spread has been well documented since.
-In Europe alone, this species has spread in over a thousand-mile radius within the span of 70 years.
-This correlates to around a 14-mile extension of C. introflexus territory every year since its discovery.
+In Europe alone, this species has spread in over a 1000 mi radius within the span of 70 years.
+This correlates to around a 14 mi extension of C. introflexus territory every year since its discovery.
 This does not include its introduction to the Faroe Islands in 1973, the United States in 1975, and British Columbia in 1994.
 It currently ranges between approximately 35°N (California) and 66°N (Iceland).

 Spread of Campylopus introflexus in Europe since 1954.

 It can be found in a variety of settings, often in decalcified habitats such as bogs and dunes.
 It is a pioneer species found on bare peat after peat-cutting or on bare soils after burning or ploughing.
 It may also grow on rotting logs, old fence posts, roadsides, mining deposits, and roof shingles.

 Ecological effects

 The effects of the spread of Campylopus introflexus have been well studied in the Netherlands.
 A 14-year study found that a lichen dominated grassland became overwhelmingly covered with dense mats of C. introflexus.
-However, this state was found to be only temporary, with lichens re-colonizing areas with 15–20 years.
+However, this state was found to be only temporary, with lichens re-colonizing areas within 15–20 years.
 Studies have also shown that while these C. introflexus mats inhibit germination of Calluna vulgaris plants by up to 60%, seedlings germinated under the carpet grow quicker and mature faster.
 Additionally, studies have shown C. introflexus can have faster vertical and horizontal growth, giving the species a larger photosynthetic canopy and ability to dominate over competing mosses.

 Since moss carpets add more humus to the soil, the soil ecology changes.
 Many fly species prefer the moister microclimate produced by C. introflexus to protect their larvae from desiccation, and they are found more often around the moss beds.
 However, species such as ground beetles and spiders are less active and found less often in the moss-encroached dunes, most likely due to a loss of food abundance.
 As a result, birds such as the tawny pipit which eat arthropods have disappeared from the mossy dunes.

 In Iceland, Campylopus introflexus is an invasive species.
 It's found in multiple geothermal areas and most likely spreads with tourism.

+In 2026, a fungus (moss die-back, Bryoscyphus granulosus) was identified in the UK that appeared to specifically attack and kill only this species of moss.